 2. Calculate the effective gross income

+This number, which usually is expressed as a percentage, is the appraiser’s estimate from the market for these kinds of buildings in the local area.
 The effective gross income is the potential gross rental income plus other income minus the vacancy rate and credit costs.
-For the vacancy rate, assume 5% per year.

 3. Calculate the net operating income (NOI)